garaio/AzureRecipes/Templates/Convention-PolicyAssignments.md

-# Policy Assigments for PaaS Applications
+# Policy Assignments for PaaS Applications
 The following set of built-in policies is recommended as initial basis for typical PaaS applications.
-Ideally this are applied to an appropriate Management Group beeing parent of these applications.
+Ideally this are applied to an appropriate Management Group being parent of these applications.

 | Policy | Resource Type(s) | Configuration | Effect | Purpose |
 |--------|------------------|---------------|--------|---------|